raamcosta/compose-destinations/README.md

 - Navigation animations through integration with [Accompanist Navigation-Animation](https://github.com/google/accompanist/tree/main/navigation-animation)
 - Bottom sheet screens through integration with [Accompanist Navigation-Material](https://github.com/google/accompanist/tree/main/navigation-material)
 - Easy deep linking to screens
-- Wear OS support (NEW since versions 1.x.30!)
+- Wear OS support (since versions 1.x.30!)
 - All you can do with Official Jetpack Compose Navigation but in a simpler safer way!

 For a deeper look into all the features, check our [documentation website](https://composedestinations.rafaelcosta.xyz).